flowswiss/cli/docs/usage.md

 ```
 flow compute key-pair list
-  Lists all key pairs of the selected organization
+  Lists all key pairs of the selected organization.
 ```

 ```